 * Suits: Double-breasted, European-style suits are giving way to narrower shoulder, single-breasted, three-button suits.
 Very few suit makers are offering matching vests; instead you'll see patterned vests that can stand on their own.
 Suit shoulders are lightly padded, but not as dramatic as the Armani-influenced styles of the past few seasons.
 Double breasted is still being offered, but the new style is a six-button tailoring with a one-button closure.

 Pleated pants are still strong, but designers are pushing plain front pants.
 We're guessing that men will continue to embrace the pleated pants because they are comfortable and the pleats can camouflage a little extra weight (The same thing happened in women's wear when designers tried to cut out padded shoulders.
 American women said no thank you, we like this look.).
 Another strain is the country gentleman look in four-button tweed walking jackets, and trousers in tweed, cotton gabardine or twill.

 * Sportswear: Think of the television show "Northern Exposure" and you have some idea of where this category is going.
 Casual weekend wear has taken its influence from the rugged outdoorsman with lug-soled shoes, heavyweight pants, flannel shirts and oversized coats.
 Men have more choices than ever; they can dress up for the office with a sports coat or dress down for the weekend with a baseball jacket.
 Wool and leather-accented jackets with jeans, corduroys, chinos and twill pants topped by baseball caps is the traditional weekend uniform.

 Skintight bicycle pants and workout outfits are joined by Lycra-enhanced knit pants.
-We're not sure these will catch on with any but the most fashion-forward man, but Lycra is creeping into jeans, suits and socks for added comfort and wrinkle-free dressing.
+We're not sure these will catch on with any but the most fashion-forward man, but Lycra is creeping into jeans, suits and socks for added comfort.